noahehall/multicloud/analytics.md

   - How the storage is connected to the compute system
 - Input/output operations per second: IOPS; a statistical storage measurement of the number of input/output (I/O) operations that can be performed per second
   - used to measure the number of operations at a given type of workload and operation size can occur per second
+  - generally measured in KiB, and the underlying drive technology determines the maximum amount of data that a volume type counts as a single I/O.
+    - SSD vs HDD
+      - ssd: handle small or random I/O operations more efficiently than HDD volumes.
-- throughput: statistical storage measurement used to measure the performance associated with reading large sequential data files.
+- throughput:how much data (in MiB/s) you can read/write per second when reading large sequential data files.
   - Large files, such as video files, must be read from beginning to end.
   - operations are measured in megabytes per second (MB/s).
-- common metrics
-  - block size:
+- block size: certain workloads benefit from a smaller or larger block size
-  - IOPS
-  - throughput
-  - latency
+  - file systems support non-default block sizes that you can specify when formatting the disk.

+## Cost Management

-## Cloud Financial Management (CFM)
+### Cloud Financial Management (CFM)

 - set of activities that enable organizations to measure, optimize and plan costs as you grow your adoption of cloud services
 - outcomes: CFM goals